alxfed/alxfed.github.io/_posts/2020-03-02-Decompositions-data-and-models.markdown

 'eigenfunctions' of the learning system.
 In this way it's like a 'spectrometer' with a comb of band-pass filters or resonant LC contours or interference of different 'rays' in a hologram.
-The accumulation of 'knowledge' during 'learning' is, of course, _non-linear_, - the signal changes the properties of the 'resonant circuit' that is 'excites'.
+The accumulation of 'knowledge' during 'learning' is, of course, _non-linear_, - the signal changes the properties of the 'resonant circuit' that it 'excites'.
+2. (or 1') If you noticed I made (in the same way as many of them do) a 'shuffle' in this card hocus pocus.
+I started talking about the eigenfunctions which are _states_ of the system, then said that information accumulates _in them_.
+This is not true, the states of the system are transient, they come (when you input something to the system) and go (when you remove this input), but the properties of the system can change.
+So the real way of saying what is happening in the system would be: when an eigenfunction is 'excited' by the input this 'excitation' can change the properties of the system so that the relative weight of this eigenfunction or its' 'shape' will be different when it will be excited next time.
+So...
-2. There are two possible mechanisms of accumulation of 'knowledge'/changes in the system: in the relative 'weights' of 'excited' eigenfunctions and in changes of the eigenfunctions themselves.
+3. There are two possible mechanisms of accumulation of 'knowledge'/changes in the system: in the relative 'weights' of 'excited' eigenfunctions and in changes of the eigenfunctions themselves.
 Changes in weights would be purely 'spectral' or Fourier-like type of influence, while changes in the 'shape' of eigenfunctions themselves is a different, non-Fourier decomposition and that's what we will be talking about shortly.
 But in any case the analogy with integration/convolution of an input function with a sine harmonic is obviously very similar to the 'training'.
-3. The main problem of 'trained systems' though, are their extensions and combinations.
+4. The main problem of 'trained systems' though are their extensions and combinations.
-We typically need to start 'training' all over again if we add something to a 'taught' neural network or learning system.
+We typically need to restart 'training' all over again if we add something to a 'taught' neural network or learning system.
 Why?
 Because of the non-linearity, of course!
 Moreover, if we are using the 'variation of eigenfunctions' method of training the added part of the network may change them altogether.
 It's like adding (or dropping) a couple of members of the